On-Page SEO: Big Guide to On-Site Optimization (2022)

 - Use clear, actionable sentences.

-Internal linking is important to on-page SEO because they help Google understand the relationship between pages on your site.
+Internal linking is important to on-page SEO because it helps Google understand the relationship between pages on your site.
 An extensive internal linking framework reinforces context and relevance as well as your depth of coverage on a topic.

 When it comes to on-page SEO, you should include internal links to — and from — other relevant pages on your site.
 It’s especially important to link out from authoritative pages like your homepage.